 Acceptance of Insurance: Especially if you hold a certain type of coverage, make sure that the dentist or specialist will accept your form of insurance or payment.
 Consider whether the cost will be more to you without insurance and whether you required to be in a certain network.

 Discount Dental Plans: There are several dental plans available as a dental insurance alternative.
-These low cost plans will provide discounted rates on visits and procedures to patients and their families.
-It is quick and easy to find an in-network dentist close to you with the provider search.
+These low-cost plans will provide discounted rates on visits and procedures to patients and their families.
+It’s quick and easy to find an in-network dentist close to you with the provider search.
 The best part is, the plan is one low price for an entire year!

 Free Dental Finder: Many patients avoid the dentist because they don’t have insurance or fear they won’t be able to afford care.
 There are options for the uninsured.
 Free dental clinics typically operate on a volunteer basis, with dentists and hygienists volunteering some of their free time outside of their usual work hours.
 Some of these dental clinics are free and some offer discounted dental care, typically based on a patient’s income, age or other factors.
 Most low-cost or free dental clinics provide cleanings, and many also offer treatments like root canals or dentures.